danielgara/FragOP-thesis/README.md

 **Colciencias project documents** contains some documents that must be presented in a Colciencias project.

-**FragOP - SWI-Prolog definition** contains a definition of the FragOP approach in SWI-Prolog.
+**FragOP - FOL - SWI-Prolog definition** contains a definition of the FragOP approach in First-order-logic and SWI-Prolog.

 **SMS** contains some files used in the SMS development.